Qubic-Qulang/qulang-app/proposal/README.md

 ## **5. Development Roadmap**
-Qulang’s journey towards a fully operational decentralized AI marketplace has already begun, with an existing Proof-of-Concept (PoC) providing a foundational demonstration of key functionalities.
-This roadmap outlines our plan for continued refinement, enhancement, and eventual full-scale deployment, transparently highlighting current limitations and future improvements.
+The Qulang development roadmap aligns directly with Phase 1 funding milestones provided in the budget (Section 9), ensuring transparency and clarity in deliverables and timeframes.

 ### **Current Status: Proof-of-Concept (PoC)**
-At present, Qulang has an initial PoC demonstrating critical components:
+At present, Qulang has an operational Proof-of-Concept demonstrating fundamental marketplace functionalities, albeit requiring further refinement and scalability improvements.
+Here is the current done work :

 - **Smart Contract Integration:**
 Basic smart contracts currently handle core marketplace interactions, such as token transactions, model endpoint registrations, and basic token burn mechanics.
 While operational, they require significant refactoring and enhancement for scalability and security.